Joe Biden Holds On To Widest Lead Over Donald Trump Of Any Democrat In Head-To-Head Matchup, New Poll Shows

 The new poll, and most previous polls, showing Biden holding the largest advantage over Trump of any Democrat appear to bear out the claim made by the former vice president and his campaign, that he is the candidate feared most by Trump.
 Because of that fear, they claim, Trump has launched a smear campaign against Biden — a campaign that led to Trump’s impeachment.

-The articles of impeachment against Trump center around his withholding of military aid from Ukraine, in order to pressure that country’s government to open a bogus investigation of Biden.
+The articles of impeachment against Trump center around his withholding of military aid from Ukraine, in order to pressure that country’s government to open an investigation of Biden.
 Such an investigation would aid Trump’s own campaign by helping to discredit his potential general election opponent.